Hiraeth4171/jayson/README.md

 # Jayson
-One of the libraries for Smiley
+One of the libraries for Smiley, basic json library, still very much a work in progress but the very basic functionality is in.

 ```sh
 make setup build